hectorcorrea/hectorcorrea.github.io/blog/2026-01-05/git-branch-on-bash-prompt.md

 PS1='[\u@\h \W$(__git_ps1 " (%s)")]\$ '
 ```

 I didn't quite like the way it behaved for me, it felt slugish, so I decided against it and used my tiny function instead.
-But the `git-prompt.sh` script has wealth of information and it's worth checking out if you are updating your prompt with the Git branch information.
+But the `git-prompt.sh` script has wealth of information and it's worth checking out if you are updating your prompt with the Git branch information, you can also [view it directly in GitHub](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh).